Most dogs snap at adults and children because they feel threatened by how they are approached.

 Make sure your dog gets adequate rest and exercise.
 Massage your dog for a few minutes daily to help release some of the tension they feel.

-Doing this will not only help relax your dog, but it will also desensitize them to touch and reinforces being touched is a good thing.
+Doing this will help relax your dog and desensitize them to touch and reinforce that being touched is a good thing.

 Never force your dog to be around people who make them feel uncomfortable.

 Allow dogs to warm up to new people at their own pace.
-PRAISE, PRAISE, PRAISE them when they behave appropriately.
+PRAISE, PRAISE, PRAISE and reward them when they behave appropriately.

 Be patient.
 Some dogs take longer than others to modify their anti-social behavior.